Govt turns to bananas as rice plunges

-The government will encourage rice farmers to grow bananas to supplement their income as rice prices continue to fall, said Commerce Minister Pichai Naripthaphan on Thursday.
+The government will encourage rice farmers to grow bananas to supplement their income as rice prices continue to fall, said Commerce Minister Pichai Naripthaphan yesterday.

 Responding to a question by People's Party (PP) MP Narongdech Ularnkul on the government's plan to help shore up rice prices in the market, Mr Pichai said prices are on a downward trend due to an oversupply.
 As such, he said the government is looking at other valuable crops that farmers could easily grow and profit from.